RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Creation of a database to extract estimated LAT values defined by a study area

-In order to provide calibration geoids for subsea surveying equipment, I have written this small guidelines.
-It makes use of a relational database which is common in GIS packages.
-The steps go from downloading the files to extracting MSS values for a selected area, or LAT values making use of BLAST.
+In order to provide calibration geoids for subsea surveying equipment, I have written this small guideline.
+It makes use of a relational database which is common in GIS packages called PostgreSQL.
+The guideline starts from 0 to 100.
+We will go through extracting MSS values for a selected area, to transform them to LAT values making use of BLAST.

 ## Getting Started